BradleyA/pi-display/README.md

 # pi-display

-This repository contains shell scripts and python for RaspBerry pi.
+This repository contains shell scripts and python for RaspBerry Pi display project.
+The displays are Pimoroni Blinkt, Scroll-pHAT, and Scroll-pHAT-HD connected to Raspberry Pi 3 using Triple GPIO Multiplexing Expansion Board.

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!